 The project had other things going for it, thankfully.
 Strong layout, punchy art, interesting monsters.
 But good cake ingredients don't always make a good cake.

-I instantly realized where I had gone wrong.
+It began to dawn on me where I had gone wrong.
 I'd been trying to juggle mechanics, pacing, monster design, space design.
 And throughout all of it, I had neglected to really imagine the space and sink my teeth into what was exciting about it!

 I'd reduced the dungeon to a mechanical series of encounters, traps, fights, and treasure caches.
 And although it had technical merit for those elements, it didn't actually have thrill, vibe, or color.